 I also think a million a month will eventually replace that figure.

-I’m not sure how high it will go, but I think we still have decades of growth before it stabilizes.
+I’m not sure how high it will go, but I think we still have decades of growth before it stabilizes and we flatten the curve.

 Rapid Global Expansion